-If you try these ideas and are still super stuck, here’s a helpful seven-step method to come up with brainstorm ideas fast.
+If you try these ideas and are still super stuck, here’s a helpful seven-step method to come up with brainstorm ideas fast from HubSpot.

 This is the main way I come up with brainstorm ideas whenever I’m working on something new.
 I’ll condense the steps here for a quick reminder.

 Steps for finding brainstorm ideas